 Are you interested in the interplay between technology and ecology?
 In the Ecological Engineering and Renewable Energy specialisation, you will develop holistic solutions for the most pressing concerns facing society today.

-Climate change and the loss of biodiversity require a radical change in our energy and food systems.
-Circulatory systems, renewable energies and advancing digitisation open up completely new possibilities.
+Climate change and the loss of biodiversity require a radical change in our energy and food system.
+Circulatory systems, renewable energies and advancing digitalisation open up completely new possibilities.
 Shape the energy system of the future with us; one which is efficient, sufficient and sustainable.

 As a Master of Science ZFH in Environment and Natural Resources specialising in Ecological Engineering and Renewable Energy you will...